Skip to main content

 Its origins trace back to Roman times when it was known as Aquae Flaviae, named after Emperor Vespasian.
 The Romans valued the area for its thermal springs, which remain among the hottest in Europe, with water emerging at around 73 degrees Celsius.
 This legacy is still visible today in the Trajan Bridge, a Roman structure crossing the Tamega River, and in the thermal spa culture that continues to attract visitors.

 Throughout the Middle Ages and into modern history, Chaves held strategic importance as a frontier stronghold, earning the nickname Key to the Kingdom.
-Its castle, built under King Dinis in the 13th century, and the later forts of Sao Neutel and Sao Francisco reflect its military role in defending Portugal’s northern border.
+Its castle, built under King Dinis in the 13th century, and the later forts of São Neutel and São Francisco reflect its military role in defending Portugal’s northern border.
 The city’s layered past combines Roman engineering, medieval fortifications, and baroque churches, creating a rich architectural and cultural landscape that speaks to centuries of conflict and resilience.

 Today, Chaves blends its historic character with a vibrant local culture.
 Visitors can stroll through its old town, taste the famous pastel de Chaves, and enjoy the therapeutic waters at modern spa facilities.
 The city maintains a strong local identity, less crowded than Portugal’s coastal destinations, while still welcoming international residents and tourists.
 Its agricultural valleys, traditional cuisine, and enduring thermal heritage make Chaves a distinctive destination that embodies both history and well-being.